 Dr Konstantinos Bakis

 Konstantinos received his DPhil in Engineering Science from University of Oxford in 2016.
 He was later awarded a one-year JSPS Postdoctoral Fellowship to conduct research at University of Kyoto on bluff body fluid-structure interaction phenomena.
 He received a Master degree from Princeton University and Diploma from the National Technical University of Athens.
 His background is in the dynamics and control of flexible structures, fluid-structure interactions and reduced order models.
-He is interested in applying such theoretical background and numerical methodologies to the problems of multiphase flow-induced vibrations and fluid-structure interactions in subsea applications.
+He has contributed to the MUFFINS Work Package 2 [pipe modelling], and now working at the University of Cambridge as a research associate.

 Dr Hossein Zanganeh

 Hossein received his PhD in Offshore Engineering from University of Strathclyde in 2015.
 He has developed the computationally-efficient reduced-order phenomenological models for 2D/3D vortex-induced vibrations (VIV) of rigid and flexible structures, providing a unified framework for the analysis and prediction of VIV phenomena.
 He also carried out some VIV tests.
 He was a Postdoctoral Researcher at Universities of Strathclyde and Nottingham, working on different projects funded by offshore industries and the EU.
-He is now interested in the research of combined internal/external flow-induced vibrations and their overall fluid-structure coupling mechanisms.
+He has contributed to the MUFFINS Work Package 1 [empirical one-dimensional two-fluid models], and now working at the Robert Gordon University in Aberdeen as a lecturer.

 Dr Lyes Kahouadji